 "The discovery of truth is prevented more effectively, not by the false appearance things present and which mislead into error, not directly by weakness of the reasoning powers, but by preconceived opinion, by prejudice." - Arthur Schopenhauer

 Belief System−Lucky or Arrogant?

-When it comes to belief, most people are so lucky that it is incredible.
+When it comes to belief and belief systems, most people are so lucky that it is incredible.
 Let me explain this claim.

 And 2, “Do you think that currently you have the perfect belief system and the perfect paradigm of reality?”
 Well no, because what person wants to stand publicly in this obviously arrogant-sounding position?